SIO-UAS/reflow-ioboard-hw/README.md

 # software
-To this day the software hasn't been implemented.
-If it works I will put it in a different repository.
+A first version has been made.
+To bee seen in an other repository.

 # assembling
 To assemble this board reflow soldering is adviced.
 (How Ironic)